 Quality Enhancement Plan (QEP) – Empowering Students for Service

 The Marymount Quality Enhancement Plan (QEP), Empowering Students for Service, further develops a learning environment that encourages, values, and supports student awareness of and participation in meaningful service.
 Our environmental QEP is designed to empower students to participate in service and become engaged citizens prepared to work effectively with their communities to address the needs of society.
-The Saints’ Center for Service and the Faculty Coordinator of Service Learning supports faculty and staff in enhancing student learning and creating tools to assess the outcomes and value of this service.
+The Saints’ Service Network and the Faculty Coordinator of Service Learning supports faculty and staff in enhancing student learning and creating tools to assess the outcomes and value of this service.
 Learn more about the QEP

 Creating Service Events and Tracking Participation

 MU Engage is the platform Marymount University uses to create and market service events, track participation, and administer risk management forms.
 For more information on how to use MU Engage, please contact the Saints’ Service Network at email@example.com.